TimesysGit/timesys-api-toolkit/README.md

 for authentication.
 The key file contains the user's email address and API key.

-For configuring the Vigiles subpackage to use specific Product or Folder locations, refer to the [Dashboard Config](https://linuxlink.timesys.com/docs/vigiles-vulnerability-monitoring-and-management-user-guide#Dashboard-config) documentation.
-Dashboard Config files are downloaded from Product pages on the [Vigiles Dashboard](https://linuxlink.timesys.com/vigiles/) and passed to the core LLAPI object's `configure` method.
-Product and Folder tokens may also be set directly on that object without a file.
+For configuring the Vigiles subpackage to use specific Group or Folder locations, refer to the [Dashboard Config](https://linuxlink.timesys.com/docs/vigiles-vulnerability-monitoring-and-management-user-guide#Dashboard-config) documentation.
+Dashboard Config files are downloaded from Group pages on the [Vigiles Dashboard](https://linuxlink.timesys.com/vigiles/) and passed to the core LLAPI object's `configure` method.
+Group and Folder tokens may also be set directly on that object without a file.

 Most features of the API require a [Vigiles Prime subscription](https://www.timesys.com/solutions/vigiles-vulnerability-management/options/).